UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

            :align: center
            :alt: Unix terminal showing the ls command

+You may have different files, or none at all, displayed depending on what's on your computer in your current location.

-Again, you should be able to open File Explorer/Finder/similar and find the same location on your computer.
+Again, you should be able to open File Explorer/Finder/similar and find the same location and files on your computer.

 Folders